benbalter/jekyll-style-guide/_docs/information-architecture.md

 ### When to use posts

-Post are to be used for the site's primary (or only) chronolocically ordered content.
+Post are to be used for the site's primary (or only) chronologically ordered content.
 Examples of this may be blog posts or news articles.

 ### When to use collections